 The remainder of the paper is organized as follows.
-In Sec.
-2, we describe the experimental configuration of the Yale TCF burner in the premixed mode with base-case values of the critical parameters, followed by a description on the experimental methods employed to vary them.
+In Section 2, we describe the experimental configuration of the Yale TCF burner in the premixed mode with base-case values of the critical parameters, followed by a description on the experimental methods employed to vary them.
 We then explain the procedures followed in the experiments to detect (i) the gas mixing layer interface (GMLI) between the two counterflowing streams, and (ii) the flame region, in which the binary progress variable c has a value of unity.
 This is followed by a description of the analysis of conditional statistics based on the GMLI.
-In Sec.
-3, the coupled LES/PDF methodology is described along with a brief description of the velocity inflow boundary conditions.
-The key parameters used in the LES/PDF code are also presented.
-In Sec.
-4, the focus is on the parametric
+In Section 3, the coupled LES/PDF methodology is described along with a brief description of the velocity inflow boundary conditions.
+The key parameters used in the LES/PDF

-Figure 1: (a) The experimental configuration of the Yale TCF burner in the premixed mode and (b) the computational domain used in the LES/PDF simulations.
-The solution domain is taken as a cylindrical region between the two nozzle exit planes as highlighted by red box in (a).
+Fig. 1. (a) The experimental configuration of the Yale TCF burner in the premixed mode and (b) the simulation domain used in the LES/PDF simulations.
+The solution domain is taken as a cylindrical region between the two nozzle exit planes as high-lighted by red box in (a).
 In the subsequent figures, the simulation results in the domain are shown such that the bottom stream (hot products) is on the left-hand side (LHS) and the top stream (cold reactants) is on the right-hand side (RHS).
-The computational domain aligns with the experimental configuration when it is rotated by 90° in the anti-clockwise direction as indicated by the arrow.
+The computational domain aligns with the experimental configuration when it is rotated in the anti-clockwise direction as indicated by the arrow.
+(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article).

-study of the critical parameters through the analysis of conditional statistics.
+code are also presented.
+In Section 4, the focus is on the parametric study of the critical parameters through the analysis of conditional statistics.
 Firstly, the simulation results on the centerline for the velocity and progress variable statistics are compared with the experimental data for the base case and subsequently, the parametric space is explored by quantifying the effects of the four critical parameters on the turbulent premixed flame through (i) the conditional mean of the progress variable conditioned on distance Δ from the GMLI as a function of Δ , $\langle c | \Delta \rangle$, and (ii) the PDF of the local separation between the GMLI and flame front, Δ_f .
-In Sec.
-5, we examine the LES/PDF simulations of the base case in more detail by computing three independent key quantities to determine whether the LES/PDF simulations can be considered to be in the direct numerical simulation (DNS) limit.
-Finally, the conclusions from the study are summarized in Sec.
-6.
+In Section 5, we examine the LES/PDF simulations of the base case in more detail by computing three independent key quantities to determine whether the LES/PDF simulations can be considered to be in the direct numerical simulation (DNS) limit.
+Finally, the conclusions from the study are summarized in Section 6.